 Fresh air, magnificent scenery, and endless miles of cable cars and hiking trails await visitors to this area.

+Lauterbrunnen is situated in one of the most impressive trough valleys in the Alps.
 Throughout the valley are over 70 cascading waterfalls.
 It’s no wonder why the word Lauterbrunnen literally translates to “many fountains”.

 These conveniences help provide hotel guests with access to endless miles of exploring the glorious Swiss Alps and the Jungfrau region.